 Now women return from afar, from always; from ‘without’, from the heath where witches are kept alive; from below, from beyond ‘culture’ Helen Cixous

 In returning to the starting point, to the question that prefaced this journey: ‘How are we to understand menstruation in our modern world?
-I reach no real conclusions and arrive only to a precipice in which science and technology boldly offer a virtual bridge- I am not sure that I trust the bridge as looking back I can see that this rational, left brained approach to humanity and culture has largely excluded and denied the gifts of the feminine- the price to pay for this has been high.
+I reach no real conclusions and arrive only on a precipice in which science and technology boldly offers a bridge- I am not sure that I trust this bridge as looking back I can see the rational, left brained approach to humanity and culture has largely excluded and denied the gifts of the feminine- the price to pay for this has been high.
 Is there another way to cross?
-Maybe it is less about crossing and more about healing the chasm that has developed between matter and spirit, body and mind.
+Maybe it is less about crossing and more about healing the chasm that has developed between matter and spirit, body, and mind.

 I do not believe that menstruation is like a vestigial organ left over from an outworn evolutionary stage, nor do I believe that it is a ‘curse’ a burden, a pathology, or a mark of inferiority.
 I believe menstruation, then as now, and hopefully into the future is a divinely sacred and beautifully ordinary expression of our interconnectedness with life; our inevitable dance with death; and our inherent capacity for renewal and regeneration.
 It is also a symbol of the goddess for whatever that may mean in our modern world; for me it is the comfort of feeling that no matter how advanced science is or however ‘artificial’ intelligence becomes, there exists beneath the surface of things a deep well spring that replenishes and nourishes humanity in its evolution and helps us to make choices based on the creative principles of life.